Political Science 1 - Government of the United States and California » Spring 2020 » Chapter 2 Exam

 What was the subject of the Connecticut Compromise?

-A. the form and membership of the legislative branch
+A. the form of the executive branch

-C. the form of the executive branch
+B. the form and membership of the legislative branch

-D. the number of Supreme Court justices
+C. the number of Supreme Court justices

 Question #15